nd-nuclear-theory/mcscript-ncci/docs/nd-mfdn-quickstart-guide.md

 # mfdn #

   - Cloning.
-You can clone from either the ISU original repository
+You can clone from either the ISU original repository (if you have been granted read permission)

     ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
     % git clone https://github.com/isu-nuclear-theory/mfdn.git
     ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-    or from ND's fork
+    or from ND's fork (if you have been granted read permission)

     ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
     % git clone https://github.com/nd-nuclear-theory/mfdn.git
     ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

     These are both private repositories.
-In order to access these repositories, you will need to submit your github userid to your contact person on that repository and request read permission.
+In order to access these repositories, you will need to submit your github userid to the administrator of that repository and request read permission.

   - Branch.
 The CPU version of the code is on the `master` branch, or the